bka/documentation/markdown/en/documentation/upgrade-guide.md

 ## Upgrade from version 1.2.x to 3.0.0
-We strongly recommend to upgrade your system to use the latest version of Web Components.
+We strongly recommend to upgrade your system to use the latest version of FACT-Finder Web Components.
 While we maintain older versions, new features are likely to be implemented only in newer versions.
 In addition the newer versions stick to newer technology decreasing your loading time and improving internal speed.
 We promise to make each upgrade progress as ease as possible.